sofmeright/VirtualHere_Manage/README.md

 Toggles install/uninstall of the Server as a service.
 Filename is optional otherwise the server exe is expected to be in the same folder as the script.
 > "C:\\<pathto\>\VH_Manage.ahk"[/.exe] Server_Toggle \<filename\>

-If the .ahk script is used first the Autohotkey executable must be passed through as the first arguement.
+If the .ahk script is used, the Autohotkey executable must be used prior to the script as the first CLI arguement.

 # Installation:
 1. Unpack the .exe or the .ahk source file into the folder (optionally where you store the Virtual Here Client/Server executable ~ vhui64.exe).
 Note: If you wish to use the ".ahk" file (plain-text source code), you must install [Autohotkey](https://www.autohotkey.com).